Home Events + News New NJ Rules are Frustrating Local Breweries

 0 FacebookTwitterPinterestEmail

-A special ruling by the New Jersey Alcohol Control Board (NJACB) took effect July 1st, frustrating local craft beer brewers across New Jersey.
+A special ruling by the New Jersey Alcohol Control Board (NJACB) took effect July 1st 2022, frustrating local craft beer brewers across New Jersey.
 Brewers complain that the ruling unfairly limits their businesses, as many current activities at breweries would be banned under the new rule — including capping the number of live music performances, limiting the number of on-site special events, and a prohibition of food trucks on-site.
-The Montclair Girl spoke with representatives from North Jersey breweries 902 Brewing and Departed Soles, as well as Jersey City Councilman James Solomon to learn more about the ruling and its impact locally.
+In January 2024, a new law was signed that resolves those issues.
+Read on for The Montclair Girl’s conversation with brewers about the challenges presented by the 2022 ruling, and updated information about the 2024 law.

 About the Ruling